uit-no/hpc-doc/help/writing-support-requests.rst

 and debug a problem which crashes after few seconds compared to a run which crashes after hours.
 Of course this requires some effort from you but this is what we expect from you in order to create a useful support request.
+Often when isolating the problem, the problem and solution crystallize before even writing the support request.